My first European Academy of Management conference

 However, after moving back to the UK in 2014 European travel became much easier.
 So when I was invited to attend EURAM with all expenses paid, I gladly accepted.
 In "return" I participated in one of the labs before the conference, spoke at one of the plenary keynotes and chaired a meet the editors panel.
 I also presented a paper first-authored by one of my PhD students - Shea Fan - that was awarded the EURAM Journal of Global Mobility Best paper award.

-Lab: Language and Thinking in the Management and OS field
+Lab: Language and Thinking in the Management & OS field

 This Round Table aimed to clarify the relationship between language and thinking among the European field of Organization Studies and Management and to discuss the different challenges (intellectual, cultural) Europe faces to be more visible, relevant and original in this globalized world.
 My presentation - Language in Academia, what can we learn from research in International Business and Bibliometrics - applied my research in three different areas to the role of Language in Academia: